Summer Activities for 12 Year Olds: 6 Ways to Spend Time Together

 Ever wondered how to make time stand still?
 Try having a twelve-year-old home all summer with nothing to do.
 Hearing someone plaintively whine “I’m so BORED” every fifteen minutes can make any day seem eternal.
 The struggle to be Julie McCoy, Cruise Director, to your middle schooler all summer is real.
 Too young for a real job, but too old just to splash around the pool.
-What summer activities for 12 year olds will get you through the summer with your sanity intact?
+What summer activities for 12 year olds will get you through middle school summer vacation with your sanity intact?

 My three kids were all in the twelve- to fourteen-year old age span at the same time, so it was a triple challenge.
 They each got one week at sports camp or art camp, but we were never one of those families who spent big money to send them away to a six week sleep-away camp in the Adirondacks.
 I almost felt defensive: was I robbing my kids of the enrichment opportunities other kids were receiving?
 By the time my sons each reached the age of about twelve, I noticed there weren’t any boys around anymore, either.
 Clearly, they were all becoming superior athletes at some intensive skills camp, while my kids were getting further behind because of my stinginess.
 They’ll never be pro athletes because I didn’t send them to enough sports camps!

 Time gives perspective, and I have no regrets about how we spent our summers during the middle school years.
 This is the last time that your kids truly crave your company and attention.
 A twelve-year old boy will do things like go strawberry picking, re-seal the driveway, and play croquet simply because they want to be with you.
 One day in the very near future, this will all change.
 They will want physical, emotional, and psychological distance from you, the most irritating person on earth.
 And even if that doesn’t happen, once your teen begins high school, they will be so busy you will rarely see them, even in the summer.